by Aisha Zakari | May 29, 2022 | Food & Kitchen

 STEP 1: Soak the short-grain rice with hot water for 30 minutes and set aside.

-NB: For the next 4 steps, ensure you have the exact quantity of Kunun Gyada that you want at the end of the day at the back of your mind, and consider that as you are ‘adding’.
+NB: For the next 4 steps, ensure you have the exact quantity of Kunun Gyada that you want at the end of the day in the back of your mind, and consider that as you are ‘adding’.

 STEP 5: Get a sieve and sieve it into a clean pot.
 You can repeat the sieving if you feel it is not smooth enough for you.